-Requirement id SSI.06

-Short title Cloud security certificate confidential proofs generation

-Description The system should generate verifiable confidential proofs of the security

-certificate private parameters on request.

-Status Fully Implemented

-security certificates on demand (by a client/customer) by means s of its
+Requirement id SSI.06 Short title Cloud security certificate confidential proofs generation Description The system should generate verifiable confidential proofs of the security certificate private parameters on request.
+Status Fully Implemented Comments The SSI Framework allows the CSP to generate confidential proofs of its security certificates on demand (by a client/customer) by means of ZKPs through the SSI-webapp.

-of ZKPs

-through the SSI-webapp.

-Requirement id SSI.07 Short title Cloud security certificate proofs request and verification Description The system should provide a way for appropriate entities (potential clients) to request and verify proofs of the security certificates to the cloud service providers.
+Requirement id SSI.07 Short title Cloud security certificate proofs request and verification

+Description The system should provide a way for appropriate entities (potential clients) to request and verify proofs of the security certificates to the cloud service providers.
 Status Fully Implemented Comments The SSI Framework allows the clients/customers to request proofs of CSP security certificates attributes through the SSI-webapp.